Best iOS Family and Group Games

 Ticket to Ride is the mobile port of the beloved board game that sees players connecting cities with train lines in an attempt to score the most points.
 The mobile app supports solo play against AI bots and online play against mobile and desktop players, but it also shines with its pass-and-play multiplayer support, which works particularly well on the big screen of a tablet like the iPad.
 Ticket to Ride features easy-to-teach rules and challenging multiplayer gameplay, which works great if you have board game-loving friends over.

-Dance Party (Free)
+Party Starter (Free)

 Toca Hair Salon 3 ($3.99)